The Breakaway Cycling Team

 Dan Negley is the founder and owner of Breakaway Cycling.
 He has been involved in cycling since his college days when in 1980 he began leading bicycle tours for a camp in Colorado.
 He is a firm believer that one ride can change your life.
 He has raced road bikes and mountain bikes and was instrumental in the building of the original Alum Creek State Park mountain bike trail in 1992.

 He has a wealth of cycling experience that can only be gained through years in the industry.
 This has provided him with the knowledge to be able to repair things most mechanics have never seen or heard of.
 Dan enjoys vintage equipment of all types.
 Owning and maintaining a 1962 Studebaker Hawk that was his grandfather's has helped him appreciate classic designs and how to keep them working.
-His current bikes are a 2016 Trek Domane 5.2, a Trek Dual Sport 8.4, and a Lemond Maillot Jaune.
+His current bikes are a 2016 Trek Domane 5.2, a Trek Dual Sport 8.4, a Lemond Maillot Jaune, and a vintage 1984 Trek 660.